yonder there was this huge world, which exists independently of us human beings and which stands before us like a great, eternal

 riddle, at least partially accessible to our inspection and thinking.
 The contemplation of this world beckoned like a liberation.”

 inspired by the hope that under the complexities of this vast, observable Universe we might find something simple.
 One discovery

-after another, in the long history of our physics, has seemed to indicate that we were moving in that
+after another, in the long history of our physics, has seemed to indicate that we were moving in that direction.
+Richard Feynman

-of the helium, all the other elements could be produced from hydrogen by nucleosynthesis in the interiors of the stars and in stellar explosions,
+all the other elements could be produced from hydrogen by nucleosynthesis in the interiors of the stars and in stellar explosions,

-the number of elementary particles was beginning to compete with the number of elements in the periodic
+the number of elementary particles was beginning to compete with the number of elements in the periodic table.

 It is in the face of this frustration that I suggest a search for fossils,